Peter Welch | Alliance to Save Energy

 In 2006, Peter was elected to Vermont’s sole seat in the United States House of Representatives.
 The 2006 campaign gained nationwide attention for being the only contested congressional race in the country where both candidates agreed not to run negative ads.
 Peter was re-elected by wide margins in 2008 and 2010.

-In 2011, Peter was appointed to serve as a Chief Deputy Whip of the House Democratic Caucus.
-He serves on the Committee on Energy and Commerce.
+In 2011, Peter was appointed to serve as a Chief Deputy Whip of the House Democratic Caucus and served on the Committee on Energy and Commerce.

 Peter is married to Margaret Cheney, a Vermont state representative.
 They share a home in Norwich, Vermont.